Australia's SMSF Commercial Property Lending Specialists

 An SMSF can have up to six members, typically family or business partners, who combine their super balances to build a larger investment pool.
 The fund’s assets are held in a trust structure and must comply with strict ATO rules around purpose, investment strategy, and reporting.

-For many Australians, an SMSF offers flexibility, tax efficiency, and the opportunity to grow wealth through direct property ownership — residential, commercial, or industrial.
+For many Australians, an SMSF offers flexibility, tax efficiency, and the opportunity to grow wealth through direct property ownership in offices, commercial or industrial property.
 Additionally, it provides various loan options for members looking to invest further.

 💡 Tip: Our expert team works with your accountant and financial adviser to ensure your fund is correctly structured before you borrow.

-An SMSF loan, also known as a Limited Recourse Borrowing Arrangement (LRBA), allows your fund to secure home loans to purchase property while protecting your other super assets from risk.
+An SMSF loan, also known as a Limited Recourse Borrowing Arrangement (LRBA), allows your fund to secure a loan to purchase a commercial property while protecting your other super assets from risk.

 Here’s how the process works: